Add a feature layer from a portal item

-Learn how to use a ID to access and display a feature layer in a map.
+Learn how to use an ArcGIS portal item to access and display a feature layer in a map.

 The following are required for this tutorial: